simarjeet-singh/docker-kubernates/readme.md

 </details>

-### Clone this GIT repository on your Local Desktop/Laptop
+#### Clone this GIT repository on your Local Desktop/Laptop

-* To Clone
+* Clone the repository in your Local machine at your desired location -

   ```bash
   git clone https://github.com/aamol/ice-2021.git
   cd ice-2021
   ```